AndyCYao/MR-Racer/Readme.md

 #### Game
 Controls the game component of the app.

+##### GameBeginState
+Turns on visual UI for `TimeRemaining` and `CheckpointCount`.
+Future behaviors including animations right before the game starts can be added here.
+Proceeds to __GamePlayingState__ immediately.
-##### GamePlaying
+##### GamePlayingState
 The car's physic is on and the player can control the car.
 The UI showing `RemainingTime` and `CheckpointCount` to show the player's progress.

-#####GameOver
+Proceeds to __GameOverState__ once the game is over.

+##### GameOverState
 Car's physic is disabled, a text says "GameOver".
-After a few seconds, proceed to __Result__ State.
+After a few seconds, proceed to __ResultState__.

-###Result
+#### ResultState
 UI Popup is shown displaying the number of checkpoint reached during the last game.
-Proceeds to __Countdown__ state once the user press the Trigger button.
+Proceeds to __CountdownState__ state once the user press the Trigger button.

 ### Obstacles
 Since collecting checkpoints gets boring soon, there are obstacles to increase the increase the stake of the game.
 Current obstacles implemented include:

 #### Checkpoint
 <img src = "documentation/checkpoint.png" width=350 alignment="center">
+##### Position spawning
 Checkpoint is spawn randomly on the scanned environment using `CustomRaycasting.RaycastOnScene()`.
 Due to the limited amount of space a typical environment scan is, only one checkpoint is spawned at a time. `Checkpoint` object has a trigger `Collider` to detect the player. `OnTriggerEnter`, chekpoint behavior script throws an event that alert `CheckpointManager` which then process and relocate the checkpoint to the new assigned position.

+##### Time extension
+Player can prolong their game time by reaching the assigned checkpoint as soon as possible.
+The time awarded is based on the distance between the current and previous checkpoints.
+This is not completely balanced and can be edited in `Game.TimeAllowanceSettings`

 Files related to checkpoint is in `Asset/TeamXR/Checkpoint`
 #### Tornado